pmorissette/klink/docs/source/index.rst

 Options
 -------

-Here are the theme options:
+Here are the theme options.
+They should be added to the html_theme_options in your **conf.py** file.

     * **github**
       The github address of the project.
 The format is name/project